SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 # Exercise 16.2: Pausing the Game :heavy_check_mark:
 The game is now capable of being paused by pressing ESC key.
 Addtionally, `trackKeys` are rewritten to prevent being leaked out!

+# Exercise 16.3: Monsters
+The game now has monsters wandering in the levels, stalking the player!!!